What is Sales Productivity

 There are a lot of stats rolling around the web saying that coffee is a good thing for productivity.
-In Arizona, especially in the summer it’s hot.
+In Arizona, especially in the summer, it’s hot.

 Like, makes normal stuff look like a Dali painting – hot.

 That’s beside the point.
 Coffee can help you be (or at least feel) more productive.
 But not all coffee is created equal.
-Apple improves the morale and work output of their people with expensive coffees made right there in the office.
+Apple improves the morale and works output of their people with expensive coffees made right there in the office.